 How to prepare for NIS2

-Rexilience is at the side of companies to support them in complying with this regulation.
-We offer vulnerability assessment, penetration testing and cyber risk management consulting services.
-Thanks to our experience, we help companies implement advanced solutions for the protection of their critical infrastructure, ensuring compliance with NIS2 and reducing the risk of penalties.
+Thanks to our experience, we help companies implement advanced solutions for the protection of their critical infrastructures, ensuring compliance with NIS2 and avoiding the risk of sanctions.